victorbadanau/restaurant-page/README.md

-# restaurant-page
+# The Odin Project: Restaurant Page
-TOP assignment: restaurant page project
+## Assignment: make a restaurant page using javascript(using a module bundler - webpack)